-- intense price competition
+- o intense price competition

-- shorter product life cycles
+- o shorter product life cycles

-- significant price erosion over the life of a product
+- o significant price erosion over the life of a product

-- industry consolidation
+- o industry consolidation

-- rapid technological development
+- o rapid technological development

-- the demand by wireless carriers for value-added services provided by their suppliers
+- o the demand by wireless carriers for value-added services provided by their suppliers

 Our primary competitors for wireless handsets currently are Motorola, Nokia, Kyocera and Samsung.
 In addition, we compete with numerous other established and new manufacturers and distributors, some of whom sell the same or similar products directly to our customers.
 Historically, our competitors have also included some of our own suppliers and customers.
-Many of our competitors offer more extensive advertising and promotional programs than we do.
+Many of our competitors offer more extensive advertising and promotional programs than we